spmallick/learnopencv/Autoencoder-in-TensorFlow/readme.md

-# Introduction to Autoenncoder in TensorFlow
+# Introduction to Autoencoder in TensorFlow

 ## Package Dependencies